vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

 ![Vector Space Illustration](/assets/2023-03-31-tailoring-frozen-embeddings-with-vespa/image2.png)

 _A frozen model embeds data Q and D into vector space.
-By transforming the frozen Q representation to Q’, the vector distance is reduced `(d(D,Q) < d(D,Q’)`.
+By transforming the Q representation to Q’, the vector distance is reduced `(d(D,Q) < d(D,Q’)`.
 This figure illustrates fine-tuning of metric distances over frozen embeddings.
 Note that the D representation does not change, which is a practical property for search and